skypjack/entt/docs/md/signal.md

 dispatcher.enqueue_hint<an_event>("custom"_hs, 42);
 ```

-This is mainly due to the template argument deduction rules and unfortunately
+This is mainly due to the template argument deduction rules, and unfortunately,
 there is no real (elegant) way to avoid it.

 # Event emitter